mendix/docs/content/en/docs/appstore/modules/mobile-sso.md

         {{< figure src="/attachments/appstore/modules/mobile-sso/Manifest.png" max-width=80% class="image-border">}}

-    2. For local testing, use below JSON representation to the **Manifest** of the application:
+    2. For local testing, use the JSON below in the **Manifest** of the application:

         ```
         {